-Spend a day out with fam or bae at Bannerghatta Biological Park.
+Tired of being cooped in at home?
+Why not spend a day out with fam or bae at Bannerghatta Biological Park.
 It may be a tiny zoo (as compared to even the one in Mysore) but Bannerghatta Biological Park is definitely worth a trip.
-Pile into your car for a drive-through or take a comfortable A/C bus ride from Majestic that drops you right at the entrance.
-Start off with the Grand Safari.
-The safari rides begin at around 10 AM and there’s always a long line so get here early.
-The most pocket-friendly option is to take the buses.
-But there are jeeps and cars (with and without A/C).
-Do note that private vehicles are not allowed on the safaris.
+Start off with the Grand Safari which begins at around 10 AM.
+We must add that there’s a long line always so get here early.
+The most pocket-friendly option is to take the buses but you can also take your transportation to the entry point.
+Due to COVID guidelines, safari vehicles are running only at 50 per cent capacity and no private vehicles are allowed on the safaris.
 The drive through the open enclosures (this is not an actual safari) takes around 40 minutes.
-Spot deer, Nilgai, and sambars along with elephants, lions, and tigers.
+There, you can spot Deer, Nilgai, Sambars along with Elephants, Lions, and Tigers.

 The zoo is roughly divided into small hubs where similar species are housed.
-Check out tigers, emus, Rheas, deer, elephants, and a lone leopard along with tortoises and turtles of different kinds and reptiles too.
-You’ll also see wild dogs, foxes, and jackals before you move onto different species of monkeys.
-Crocs and gharials make their presence felt too.
-Bannerghatta is also home to some exquisite birds such as pigeons, hornbills, and parakeets in breathtaking colours.
-At the zoo, you can sign up for boating for a small fee.
-If you are a nature enthusiast, enjoy the hard-to-spot butterflies and moths at the Butterfly Sanctuary.
+Check out Tigers, Emus, Rheas, Deers, Elephants, and a lone Leopard along with Tortoises, Turtles of different kinds and reptiles too.
+You’ll also see Wild Dogs, Foxes and Jackals before you move onto different species of Monkeys.
+Crocs and Gharials make their presence felt too.
+Bannerghatta is also home to some exquisite birds such as Pigeons, Hornbills, and Parakeets in breathtaking colours.
+You can also sign up for boating at a small fee.
+Now if you are a nature enthusiast, enjoy the hard-to-spot butterflies and moths at the Butterfly Sanctuary.